You’ve made your garage a cool space you never want to leave….except when you have to go. Why not put a toilet in your garage, so you don’t have to?

-- There must be 15 inches (38cm) of space from the center of the bowl to the walls on the sides of the toilet.
+- There must be 15 inches (38cm) of space from the center of the bowl to the bathroom walls on either sides of the toilet.

 - The clearance needed for the back wall has to be 12 inches (30cm) added to half the width of the toilet bowl.

 - The shower floor must cover a minimum area of 30 by 30 inches.

 - There should be 24 inches (61cm) of clearance in front of the shower entry (if applicable).

 This layout is followed in most cities, but as I mentioned above, other local requirements could exist.

 Designing a bathroom layout that factors in all these recommendations while still making sense for your garage can be challenging.
 Still, keeping you in compliance with the building codes is important.

 Your garage floor is likely on a concrete pad, but unless you have existing plumbing and drainage pipes, you will need to make some changes to the foundation.

 With that, you have two options.
 The first is to break through the floor, install your sewage tie-in and water pipes underground, and patch it when you’re finished.